oorosh/agentic.net/README.pkg.md

 # Agentic.NET NuGet Package

-Create AI assistants in .NET with pluggable models, memory, middleware, and tool calling.
-Agentic.NET gives you a small runtime to compose assistant workflows without coupling your app to a single provider.
+Build production-ready AI agents in .NET — CLI coding assistants, web chat bots, or autonomous agents like an OpenClaw-style computer-use agent.
+Agentic.NET handles the agent runtime (memory, tool calling, streaming, middleware, identity) so you can focus on your UI and app integrations.

 This README is kept short for NuGet users; full documentation and samples are available in the GitHub repository.